vignankamarthi/Facial-Recognition-Software-Project/docs/quick_guides/dataset_setup.md

 # Dataset Setup Guide

-This guide explains how to set up and manage datasets for the facial recognition project.
+This guide explains how to set up and manage datasets for the facial recognition project, including the new UTKFace dataset for ethical bias testing.

 ## Quick Start
 ```bash